nexxia-ai/aigentic-examples/approval/README.md

 # Human-in-the-Loop Approval Example

 This example demonstrates how to implement human-in-the-loop approval workflows for sensitive operations in aigentic.
-When agents need to perform critical actions like sending emails, deleting files, or transferring money, you can require explicit human approval before execution.
+When agents need to perform critical actions like sending emails, you can require explicit human approval before execution.

 ## What You'll Learn